 Social networks provide you with clear metrics for measuring KPIs, such as the click-through rate (CTR), the cost per click (CPC), and your overall ROI.

 As with all performance marketing efforts, your starting point is to set your goals.

-Most common goals for social advertising include:
+The most common goals for social advertising include: